Heracles: A HfO2 Ferroelectric Capacitor Compact Model for Efficient Circuit Simulations: Physical device model

-Macroscopically, however, there is an interaction between these elementary sites, as the depolarization field acts as a feedback mechanism that modulates the electric field in the switching process proportional to the device polarization.
-Hence, an accurate description of the switching behavior needs to consider this depolarization field, which we model via an interface layer capacitance $C_{int}$ (Eq.~\ref{eq:cfeint}), and leakage current $I_{FN}$ (Eq.~\ref{eq:jfn}) and an intrinsic depletion capacitance of the electrodes $C_{depl}$ (Eq. \ref{eq:cdepl}), which is non-negligible due to the high displacement and thus charge density at the electrode interfaces \cite{black_1999}.
-The structure of the model elements is depicted in the equivalent circuit (Fig.~\ref{subfig:equiv_circuit}).
+Considering the full device, consisting of the ferroelectric layer, interface layers and electrodes, however, there is an interaction between these elementary sites, as the depolarization field acts as a feedback mechanism that modulates the electric field in the switching process proportional to the device polarization.
+Accordingly, at the macroscopic level, the elementary sites do not switch independently anymore due to the feedback via the global depolarization field.
+Hence, an accurate description of the switching behavior needs to consider this depolarization field.
+We model this field via the capacitance of the dielectric and depletion interface layers.
+The dielectric capacitance of the ferroelectric ($C_{fe}$) and interface ($C_{int}$) layer are calculated as:

+where $\varepsilon_0$ is the vacuum permittivity, $\varepsilon_{fe/int}$ is the relative permittivity and $t_{fe/int}$ is the thickness of the respective layer.
+In particular, the depletion capacitance ($C_{depl \downarrow/\uparrow}$), which we model independently for both polarization directions \cite{kim-2023} similar to the polysilicon depletion model \cite{arora_1995}, has a pronounced influence on the switching process.